AntonKhorev/osm-dwg-helper/README.md

 The new ticket form is going to have all of the required fields set.
 These fields are:

 - *Customer user* containing usernames of users who reported the issue formatted as email addresses.
 If the issue was reported by several users and more than one report was selected, multiple customer user values will be set.
 Customers have an email address specified in the *Customer template* extension setting, which is set to `@dwgmail.info` by default.
 - *To queue* set to a first valid queue.
 In case of the current DWG setup this is going to be a generic *Data Working Group* queue.
-You may want to change the quere right away to something more specific.
+You may want to change the queue right away to something more specific.
 Changing the queue later, when the ticket is already created, may do other possibly unwanted things like unlocking.
 - *Subject* containing the issue id and the reported item.
 - *Text* with selected issue reports and comments.